online-ml/river/docs/examples/matrix-factorization-for-recommender-systems/part-1.md

 \langle \mathbf{v}_u, \mathbf{v}_i \rangle = \sum_{f=1}^{k} \mathbf{v}_{u, f} \cdot \mathbf{v}_{i, f}
 $$

 MF models weights are learnt in an online fashion, often with stochastic gradient descent as it provides relatively fast running time and good accuracy.
-There is a great and widely popular library named [surprise](http://surpriselib.com/) that implements MF models (and others) but in contrast with `river` doesn't follow a pure online philosophy (all the data have to be loaded in memory and the API doesn't allow you to update your model with new data).
+There is a great and widely popular library named [surprise](http://surpriselib.com/) that implements MF models (and others) but in contrast with River doesn't follow a pure online philosophy (all the data have to be loaded in memory and the API doesn't allow you to update your model with new data).

 **Notes:**